 Presents music fundamentals, diatonic four-part harmony, analysis, ear training, and keyboard harmony.
 For music majors transferring to a 4-year program.
-(Contact hours - 45)

-MUS 120 - Music Appreciation 3 Credits
+MUS 120 - Music Appreciation - GT-AH1 3 Credits

 Covers the basic materials of music, musical forms, media, genres and musical periods.
-Emphasizes the development of tools for intelligent listening and appreciation.~~This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH1 (Contact hours - 45)
+Emphasizes the development of tools for intelligent listening and appreciation.
+(Contact hours - 45)

-MUS 125 - History of Jazz 3 credits
+MUS 125 - History of Jazz - GT-AH1 3 credits

 Provides a survey of the basic materials of music and the forms, media, genres, historical, and cultural style periods of jazz.
-It emphasizes the development of tools for intelligent listening and appreciation.GT-AH1 (Contact hours - 45)
+It emphasizes the development of tools for intelligent listening and appreciation.
+(Contact hours - 45)